darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-get-free-cring.md

 2) Each crab address can only receive airdrop for `1` time
 3) The address to receive the airdrop needs to be satisfied: the address contains the four letters `CRAB` (case sensitive).
 4) The maximum daily distribution of airdrops is `500`, first come first served.
-5) The number of each airdrop is a fixed value: `10` cRING.
+5) The number of each airdrop is a fixed value: `10` CRING.

 ## Generate a Vanity account with CRAB